twilio-professional-services/plugin-supervisor-barge-coach/README.md

 Points to Voice Channel SID - Can be found by going to https://www.twilio.com/console/taskrouter/dashboard > click on Workspaces > then Task Channels
 ```

-From the public folder, create the appConfig.js and change on variable within it
+From the public folder, create the appConfig.js and change one variable within it:
 ```bash
 cd public
 rename appConfig.example.js to appConfig.js